oddstream/Infinity-Loop/readme.md

 So much more fun than using a two dimensional array.

 Each tile is rendered inside its own HTML DIV element.
 The DIV element is a container for an SVG element, which contains an SVG group (G) and then SVG drawing element(s).
+When the DIV receives a mouse click, the SVG group in the DIV is rotated 90&deg; in 15&deg; increments, timed against window.requestAnimationFrame().
+Then the SVG is replaced with a new copy.

+The fifteen possible combinations of tile are precomputed and drawn in SVG, and saved in SYMBOL elements.
+When they are needed, they are referred to with SVG/HTML USE elements.

 The loops are implemented not as loops, but by the notion of placing 'coins' at each edge of a tile that contains a link to it's neighbour.
 Each tile contains zero to four coins.
 The coins are referred to by compass points.
 The coins are reciprocal, so, for example, if a tile has a 'north' coin, then it's neighbour to the north will have a 'south' coin.

+Each puzzle is random, created by placing coins randomly in each tile.
+A lot of fuss is taken to make the pattern symmetrical, by only seeding the top left corner of each puzzle, then copying and reflecting that pattern across the rest of the grid of tiles.

 The puzzle is complete when, for each tile, every coin has a matching reciprocal coin in it's neighbour.